-Calculate the salary that you will need in New York City based on the cost of living difference with your current city.
-For only $49 USD you will know the salary you need in New York City to maintain your current standard of living after you move.
+Calculate the salary that you will need in New York City based on the cost of living difference with London.
+For only $50 USD you will know the salary you need in New York City to maintain your current standard of living after you move.

 You will get a 14-page downloadable report calculating the salary you'll need.
 This independent calculation will help you justify your salary demands in your negotiation.

-With your salary calculation you will find out the salary that you will need in New York City to keep the same standard of living that you currently have in your current city.
+With your salary calculation you will find out the salary that you will need in New York City to keep the same standard of living that you currently have in London.

 Maybe just as important, you will have an independent assessment and hard data showing why you require that salary.
 This will give you a stronger position to negotiate a better offer.
 The calculation that you will get includes all the underlying price-data used to calculate the cost of living difference and the salary conversion.
 This is rock solid data that you can trust.

 “This salary calculation was useful for an independent review of the proposed base salary in the new location.

 It helped proceed the discussions in a smooth fashion.

 “The calculation was really helpful to form a realistic view of the cost of living between the two locations.

 It was also a valuable reference point in the communication with the HR department when discussing the offer.

 I would definitely recommend the calculation as a tool to use in the salary negotiations.”